 - Eight AHP compliance webinars

-- Four WISH and IDEA in-person workshops—one in Arizona, one in Nevada, and two in California—plus four webinars
+- Three WISH and IDEA in-person workshops—in Arizona, Nevada, and California—plus three webinars

 - Two AHEAD webinars on the application, disbursement, and monitoring processes

 To further the Bank’s mission and achieve its Community Lending Plan goals, the Bank actively establishes and nurtures relationships with policymakers and public officials, government agencies, affordable housing advocates and experts, and a variety of community and economic development organizations.

 In 2018, the Bank sponsored, co-sponsored, or participated in nearly a hundred public and industry events and affordable housing and community development conferences, forums, roundtables, and meetings, including:

 Minority Depository Institution (MDI) Roundtable, Los Angeles, CA

 At an MDI roundtable hosted by the Federal Deposit Insurance Corporation (FDIC), the Bank presented information about the Bank’s housing and economic development grant and credit programs to the group of MDI executives, which included 13 current Bank members.
 Other topics discussed during the roundtable included risk management, consumer compliance, bank resolutions and receiverships, and local economic issues.

 NAAC Annual Economic Development Conference, Los Angeles, CA